Native-Planet/GroundSeg/README.md

 ## Development and Building From Source
 1. Clone this repository
 2. `export HOST_HOSTNAME=$(hostname)`
-3. Run `sudo docker-compose up --build` in the root directory of the repository.
+3. Run `sudo -E docker-compose up --build` in the root directory of the repository.

 ## TODO